SurbhiKaushal/cifar10-image-classification/README.md

 7. Plotted the training and validation accuracy to understand the learning process.

 ## Results
-After training the model, it achieved a test accuracy of around **XX%** (replace this with your actual result after running the code).
+After training the model, it achieved a test accuracy of around 69%.
 The accuracy graph shows how the model improved over the course of training, which confirms that the model is learning effectively.

 ## How to Run
 1. Make sure you have Python installed along with TensorFlow and Matplotlib.
-You can install them using:
+You can install them using: pip install tensorflow matplotlib
+2. Download or clone this repository to your local machine.
+3. Run the script by executing the following command in the terminal or command prompt: python main.py
+4. The program will load the CIFAR-10 dataset, preprocess the data, train the CNN model for 10 epochs, and display sample images along with the final accuracy and accuracy graph.

+## Key Takeaways

+- Normalizing image data and one-hot encoding labels are essential preprocessing steps that help the model train effectively.
+- Convolutional Neural Networks (CNNs) are powerful tools for image classification tasks and can achieve good accuracy with relatively simple architectures.
+- Monitoring training and test accuracy over epochs helps to understand the model’s learning progress and detect overfitting.
+- Even with a basic CNN, the model achieved around 69% test accuracy, demonstrating the importance of structured preprocessing and training methods.